nexageapps/AI/README.md

 ## What Makes This Different?

-This is not just another AI tutorial collection - it's a **carefully designed curriculum** created by a student who understands the challenges of learning AI:

 **Key Features:**

-- **Student Perspective**: Written by someone currently learning, not just teaching - I understand the struggles!
+- **Student Perspective** - Written by someone currently learning, not just teaching
-- **Builds Progressively**: From fundamentals to advanced concepts, no gaps or confusing jumps
+- **Builds Progressively** - From fundamentals to advanced concepts, no gaps
-- **100% Hands-On**: Every concept comes with runnable code - learn by doing, not just reading
+- **100% Hands-On** - Every concept comes with runnable code
-- **Visual Learning**: Comprehensive visualizations to understand complex concepts intuitively
+- **Visual Learning** - Comprehensive visualizations for complex concepts
-- **Real-World Focus**: Practical applications at each level, not just toy examples
+- **Real-World Focus** - Practical applications, not just toy examples
-- **Academic Rigor**: Meets the standards of a top university program (University of Auckland MAI)
+- **Academic Rigor** - Meets top university program standards
-- **Culminates in Building**: Create your own mini language model (GPT-style) from scratch
-- **Completely Free**: Quality education shouldn't have a price tag
+- **Completely Free** - Quality education shouldn't have a price tag
-- **Active Development**: Regular updates as I learn new concepts in my master's program
+- **Active Development** - Regular updates as I learn new concepts
-- **Community-Driven**: Open to contributions, feedback, and collaboration

 **What You'll Build:**
-- Linear regression models from scratch
-- Binary and multi-class classifiers
-- Deep neural networks with custom architectures
-- CNNs for image recognition
-- RNNs and LSTMs for sequential data
-- Transformer models with attention mechanisms
-- Your own tokenizer using BPE
-- A mini GPT-style language model
-- Portfolio-worthy capstone projects

-**Primary Audience:** Master of Artificial Intelligence (MAI) students at the University of Auckland - this repository is built specifically to help you excel in your program.

-**Also Valuable For:** Master's students in AI at other universities, undergraduate students, self-learners, bootcamp graduates, career switchers, and anyone wanting to deeply understand AI/ML concepts.

-**Language:** Python & Jupyter Notebooks (100%) - All runnable in Google Colab with zero setup!

-**Why University of Auckland MAI Students Love This Repository:**
-- Directly complements University of Auckland course content
-- Saves hours of implementation time
-- Provides tested, working code examples
-- Helps achieve better grades through practice
-- Builds portfolio for job applications
-- Created by a fellow University of Auckland MAI student who understands your challenges
+Linear regression models • Binary and multi-class classifiers • Deep neural networks • CNNs for image recognition • RNNs and LSTMs for sequential data • Transformer models with attention • Your own tokenizer using BPE • A mini GPT-style language model • Portfolio-worthy capstone projects

 ## Learning Path Diagram